 - Freshly grated nutmeg

 Add the cauliflower to a large pan of boiling water and cook for 10 mins until just tender.
 Leave to drain in a colander.

 To make the sauce: Melt the butter in a pan, add the flour and stir to make a paste.
 Take off the heat. add a little milk and beat well until smooth.
 Put back on the heat and gradually add the rest of the milk.
 Bring to the boil, add the bay leaf and cook for 5 minutes, stirring.

 Add the spring onions to the sauce and cook for a couple of mins.
 Remove the bay leaf.
 Stir in the mustard, some nutmeg and the Cheddar.

 Put a gratin dish under the grill to warm up for a few mins.
 Arrange cauliflower in the dish.
 Pour sauce over.
 Scatter with the tomatoes, breadcrumbs and Parmesan.
 Grill for about 5 mins.
-Season with pepper.
+Finally, season your cauliflower cheese with pepper.

 Add a bay leaf to the cauliflower cooking water to tabsorb the smell of the veg cooking and a little lemon juice to keep the florets white.